ClickedInc/prediction-playback-plugin/README.md

   - Capture Frame : Advances the game by '1 / Capture Frame' per frame.

   - Capture Width , Capture Height :  set the resolution of the captured file.
-    (If do not work, set the resolution of the editor game view to 'Standalone' and place the scale slider in the game view to the far left.)
+    (If do not work, set the resolution of the editor game view to 'Free Aspect')

 5. Press the play button on the editor.